DMBuce/badlands-challenge/README.md

 * Open the world
 * Head towards (10000, 10000) or (-10000, -10000)

-Optionally, once you reach the jungle you can switch your world out of hardcore mode as a reward for completing the challenge.
+Once you reach the jungle you can switch your world out of hardcore mode as a reward for completing the challenge.
 To do that,

 * Exit the game